Paul Nickell | Rankings

 literature course in the future: Confessions of a Nervous Man,

-allegorical fantasy: An Almanac of Liberty)
+allegorical science-fiction: An Almanac of Liberty)

-- Experimental storytelling (Confessions of a Nervous Man)
+- Experimental storytelling (Confessions of a Nervous Man,

-- Mystery (investigation: The Remarkable Incident at Carson Corners,
+investigation: The Remarkable Incident at Carson Corners,

 nature of delusion: The Death and Life of Larry Benson,